-The department offers private classical instruction in voice, piano, fortepiano, organ, harpsichord, harp, violin, Baroque violin, fiddle, viola, violincello, double bass, viola da gamba, flute (Baroque and modern), oboe, clarinet, bassoon, trumpet, French horn, trombone, tuba, recorder, lute, classical guitar, saxophone, percussion, and marimba; and private jazz instruction in piano, violin, viola, electric and uprght bass, saxophone, flute, trumpet, trombone, guitar, voice, drumset and congas/hand percussion.
+The department offers private classical instruction in voice, piano, fortepiano, organ, harpsichord, harp, violin, Baroque violin, fiddle, viola, violincello, double bass, viola da gamba, flute (Baroque and modern), oboe, clarinet, bassoon, trumpet, French horn, trombone, tuba, recorder, lute, classical guitar, saxophone, percussion, and marimba; and private jazz instruction in piano, violin, viola, electric and upright bass, saxophone, flute, trumpet, trombone, guitar, voice, drumset and congas/hand percussion.
 We will make every attempt to accommodate students wishing private instruction in instruments not currently taught.

 All students who wish to receive private instruction should take the Music Theory Placement Evaluation, offered during Orientation Week.
 Information concerning auditions and course requirements for noncredit and credit study is given under listings for Music 99, 198, 199, 298, 299, and 344.
 Except for 344, auditions and the Placement Evaluation are ordinarily given at the start of the first semester